€ 26,00 (Euro) to this paypal address: [wcologarb

 ui & ease of use:

-pushable knob & seq control irritating, have to learn combinations
+pushable knob & seq control irritating, button combinations

 Argon 8 number 1